Use the Configuration

 Sets the state of the channels when the dynamic generation operation is idle.
 You can specify

-idle state in either a binary or a string format.
+in either a binary or a string format.

 Sets the initial state for a dynamic generation operation.
 You can specify the initial state using a string or binary format.